Balikatan 25: Joint casualty evacuation hoist training

 |3

-This work, Balikatan 25: Joint casualty evacuation hoist training [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Balikatan 25: Joint casualty evacuation hoist training, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.